davidryan59/ji-rcn/README.md

 Currently the API contains two items: a class `JInterval` which automates all the RCN calculations, and a function `getComma` which provides direct access to the calculation of prime commas for each prime and algorithm.

-There is a full test suite using Mocha (`mocha`) for testing and Istanbul (`nyc`) for coverage.
-Currently all tests pass and coverage is 100%.

 ## Install
 `npm install ji-rcn`